mtumilowicz/angularjs-weather-forecast/README.md

 	* `$scope` is injected into a controller
 		* acts as the ViewModel
 		* views bind to scope properties and functions
+1. MV*
+	* Model - data (var name = 'a')
+	* View - html (what user sees)
+	* bind: Model <-> View - whatever happens to the model affects view & one another
+	* angulajs has a thing that can bind model to the view - watchers and the digest loop
 1. key players
 	* module - containers for components (controllers, services, directives)
 	* routes - how to determine which view should be loaded (route is path, urls in browser);